This post may contain affiliate links. Please read my full disclosure policy here.

 Does your child need his own seat?

 If your child is under age two airlines will allow him to ride without his own seat.
-Consider whether the savings is worth potentially having no place to put the child besides your own lap while you fly.
+Consider whether the savings are worth potentially having no place to put the child besides your own lap while you fly.

 Where should you sit?

 If you’re flying with an infant, you’ll want to see whether or not your airline offers bassinets for babies.
-You’ll need to request this in advance but it might get the baby off of your lap for a minute.
+You’ll need to request this in advance, but it might get the baby off of your lap for a minute.
 Note that babies have to be removed from bassinets every time the seat belt sign comes on, so it isn’t quite as relaxing as it sounds.
 Bassinets can only fit in bulkhead rows, so you will want to select one of those seats in this case.
 Bulkhead rows are also nice if your baby is fussy and you need to stand and bounce him a bit.

 Car seats need to be installed in a window seat, so you will want to choose a window if you’re flying with the car seat.
 You might use the old trick of booking both the window and the aisle.
 If no one books the middle seat, you have extra room.
 If someone books it, they’ll be happy to switch with you so you can sit next to your baby.